-For a leaf switch, where the default gateway is used for hosts within the rack, the ARP cache table contains a list of all hosts that have ARP’d for their default gateway.
-In many scenarios, this table contains all the layer 3 information that is needed.
+For a leaf switch, where hosts within the rack use the default gateway, the ARP cache table contains a list of all hosts that ARP for their default gateway.
+In most cases, this table contains all the layer 3 information necessary.
 Redistribute neighbor formats and synchronizes this table into the routing protocol.

 The current implementation of redistribute neighbor:

 - Is not supported with EVPN.
 Enabling both redistribute neighbor and EVPN leads to unreachable IPv4 ARP and IPv6 neighbor entries.

 - Virtualized clusters

 - Hosts with service IP addresses that migrate between racks

 - Hosts that are dual connected to two leaf nodes without using proprietary protocols such as MLAG